mgrhm/monica/docs/installation/update.md

 * Finally, sign in with the same credentials as the ones used on https://monicahq.com and you are good to go.

-There is one caveat with the SQL exporter: you can't get the photos you've uploaded for now.
+There is one caveat with the SQL exporter: you can’t get the photos you’ve uploaded for now.

 ### Importing SQL into Heroku

-If you're running your own Monica Heroku instance as mentioned in the [Heroku Installation Documentation](https://github.com/monicahq/monica/blob/master/docs/installation/providers/heroku.md), you're not actually running your own SQL server, which means that the solutions above might not be of assistance.
+If you’re running your own Monica Heroku instance as mentioned in the [Heroku Installation Documentation](https://github.com/monicahq/monica/blob/master/docs/installation/providers/heroku.md), you’re not actually running your own SQL server, which means that the solutions above might not be of assistance.

 Heroku dynos use a [ClearDB MySQL